neural-data-science/NESC_3505/syllabus.md

 - Online lectures, lessons, and tutorials
 - Scheduled class time to work on assignments and get guidance from the teaching team

 The "home base" for this class will be a Microsoft Teams site hosted through Dalhousie University.
-Registered students will receive an invitation to this site via email.
+Registered students will receive an invitation to this site via their Dal.ca email.
 The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings.

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
 Lectures and tutorials are pre-recorded and available online for viewing at any time.
 Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 16 h/week for a 7-week condensed summer version of the course, or 8 h/week for the regular term version.** This is in addition to 2 h/week of class time.